ocf/ocfweb/ocfweb/docs/docs/staff/backend/rt.md

 - *projects* for long-term activities
 - *techtalks* for Tech Talk ideas and organization
 - *todo* for shorter-term items

-Other tickets are created automatically from emails:
-- *devnull* for devnull@ emails
-- *help* for questions from users (help@)
-- *hostmaster* for requests for virtual hosting ([form](https://www.ocf.berkeley.edu/account/vhost/))
-- *security* for vulnerability detections from ISP

-All of these queues are also associated with a mailing alias.

 ## Tickets
 ### Comment vs Reply